kiawnna/terraform-aws-security-group/README.md

 A secure, best-practice module that creates an easily configurable security group, with functionality for both cidr block and security group ingress rules.

 ## Instantiation
-The simplest instantiation requires only an environment.
+The simplest instantiation requires only an `environment`.
 Below is an example with all three types of dynamic rules shown.

 ```
 module "ec2-security_group" {